 Unfortunately, as an expert said in the article, “[t]he damage done to schoolchildren with scarce resources is likely to be irreparable.
 The best thing the nation can do would be to offer everyone a ‘do-over’.”

-You can do just that for students in your community with a Gideon Math and Reading Center.
+If you are passionate about helping children who are struggling in school, our learning center can help!
 We meet students where they are at.
 Center owners individualize the Gideon math and reading programs to match students’ pace and needs.
 By focusing on foundational skills and building to grade level and beyond, we offer students the ‘do-over’ to master concepts missed over the past year and a half.

-Learn more about Gideon and how you can help students in your community bounce back from COVID in our most recent webinar.
+View our most recent webinar to learn more about Gideon and how you can help children who are struggling in school bounce back from COVID.

 In a recent Op-Ed, Barry Garelick, veteran math teacher and author of articles found in The Atlantic, Education Next, and more, explains the importance of “repetitive practice [that] lies at the heart of mastery of almost every discipline, and mathematics is no exception.”